 “Honestly, as the centrality of the resurrection became clearer and clearer to me from a theological standpoint,” he says, “the less I felt up to the task.”

 A decade ago Peterson had been so stirred by implications of the resurrection expressed in N.T.
 Wright’s Surprised By Hope and C.S.
 Lewis’ The Great Divorce that he penned an album’s worth of songs unpacking those epiphanies.
-For the intervening decade since the release of Resurrection Letters, Volume 2 though, he’s found himself mumbling ambiguous and reluctant answers to that obvious, repeated question: “When are you going to go back and record Resurrection Letters, Volume 1?”
+For the intervening decade since the release of Resurrection Letters, Vol. II though, he’s found himself mumbling ambiguous and reluctant answers to that obvious, repeated question: “When are you going to go back and record Volume I?”

 Happened is perhaps a slight understatement.
 Three months later Peterson had managed to record fourteen new songs.
 At that point a decision was made to split the project into a five-song EP and a nine-song album, partly because of the number of songs, and partly because of the subject matter.
 Most of the songs were about Christ’s resurrection, but a handful centered instead on his crucifixion.